 Improving Accessibility and Preservation of NCCOS’s Geospatial Data

-Project Status: This project began in May 2014 and is projected to be completed in September 2015
+Project Status: This project began in May 2014 and was completed in September 2015

 We are improving how NCCOS stores, preserves, and delivers its geospatial data by formalizing connections between NCCOS and NOAA data centers, creating a new geoportal to search for data, and upgrading how data are exposed to online searches.